benhall-7/prickly/README.md

 - Set prickly to be the default program for .prc files
 - Specify the file to open from the terminal in the app arguments
 - Open the application and load the file manually with the file explorer

+Param labels are loaded by precedence:

+1. If there is a ParamLabels.csv file in the current directory
+2. If there is a ParamLabels.csv file in the application directory

 ## Command shortcuts: